 A promising application for fNIRS is the design of brain-computer interfaces (BCIs) for communication with completely locked-in patients.
 In the so called ‘locked-in’ state, fully conscious and awake patients are unable to communicate naturally due to severe motor paralysis.
 These patients are, however, able to modulate their brain activity which can be decoded and understood by exploring the fNIRS signal.

 In this exclusive webinar sponsored by NIRx Medical Technologies, discussion will focus on the basic principles of fNIRS and BCI, technical setup and guidelines for running a successful fNIRS study and a comparison of fNIRS with other functional neuroimaging methods.
 Experts will highlight their groundbreaking research in the field of fNIRS based BCI for communication with healthy subjects and patients in a completely locked-in state.
 Specifically, Dr. Ujwal Chaudhary (University of Tübingen) will share results of his research with healthy participants and patients with locked-in syndrome due to amyotrophic lateral sclerosis (ALS).
 Dr. Bettina Sorger (Maastricht University) will present data from a recent study demonstrating the feasibility of a multiple-choice fNIRS-based communication BCI using differently-timed motor imagery as an information-encoding strategy.

-Faculty of Psychology and Neuroscience
+Department of Cognitive Neuroscience, Faculty of Psychology and Neuroscience